 Meanwhile, businesses in Ukraine are confronted are facing a similar situation, if from a different perspective.
 The conflict has upended the local economy and made the business environment unpredictable.

-Here are some steps to relocate your business while the conflict continues:
+Here are some steps to move your business from Ukraine or Russia:

-To move a non-EU business to Spain, a company can incorporate a subsidiary or create a new Spanish company, that’s either a Limited Liability Company or a Public Limited Company.
+To move a non-EU business to Spain, a company can incorporate a subsidiary or create a new Spanish company.
+Usually, it’s either a Limited Liability Company or a Public Limited Company.